sebble/1password-sysext-steam-deck/README.md

 I don't know.
 I assume not, but when reading abotu Visual Studio Code Flatpak issues perhaps there are other approaches..?
 Please share if you have ideas.
 P.S.
 I do not know Flatpak either so I would not be able to implement this.

+#### My `os-release` is `22.08`

+If you run the build script within a VS Code Flatpak you will not get the correct values for `os-release` and other system properties.

+Use a system Terminal session.

 ### To-do

 -   Verify signatures of downloaded files